 Just look at the fresh summery pink colour of this luscious Greek beetroot tzatziki dip.
 Topped with a sprinkling of beetroot cubes and some fresh dill it makes a fabulous feast for the senses.
 One to add to your dips roll call any day.

-Dips are such a big part of the Greek menu, no self respecting Meze would be without them.
-Traditional Tzatziki made with cucumber has to be one of the most popular dips in the world, but there is nothing to say you can’t change things around a bit here and there and give tradition a little nadge and a twist.
+Dips are such a big part of the Greek menu, no self respecting Mezze would be without them.
+Traditional Tzatziki made with cucumber has to be one of the most popular dips in the world, but there is nothing to say you can’t change things around a bit here and there and give tradition a little nudge and a twist.

-If you are short on time and cullinary determination then head for the supermarket and buy cooked beets that are vacuum packed but make sure they do not have any vinegar etc in them, just plain beetroot.
+If you are short on time and culinary determination then head for the supermarket and buy cooked beets/beetroot that are vacuum packed but make sure they do not have any vinegar etc in them, just plain beetroot.

 I love quick and easy recipes that are just a case of whazzing together a few perfectly chosen ingredients and coming up with something so tasty it will have you scraping the bowl and making more immediately.
 This beetroot tzatziki is a case in point.
 Once you have your beetroot sorted out it is really just a case of whazzing everything up in your food processor.